 Not So Different: Many characters compare themselves to Elric brothers because of their action of human transmutation or what they have become because of it.
 Every time, the brothers would deny accusations and work to undo their mistake.

 Ocular Gushers: Al shows this in comedic moments despite not having any tear ducts.
 Also Armstrong, whenever he sheds his Manly Tears.
 May can put out fires with her tears.
 Denny when he finally sees Maria again.

 Odd Friendship: May, cute little princess with the pet panda, and Scar, alchemist-hunting serial killer, get along surprisingly well.

-In the Manga, Riza's pupils ocasionally tend to change from completely black to with an iris from scene to scene (sometimes even from panel to panel).
-They became brown in the Anime however.
-Done intentionally with Al's armor though (Going from detailed to a blob), a trait carried over to the Anime.
+In the manga, Riza's pupils ocasionally tend to change from completely black to with an iris from scene to scene (sometimes even from panel to panel).
+They became brown in the anime however.

 Oh Crap: Many.
 For example, the faces of the Briggs' soldiers when they hear Mustang's back in Chapter 107.
 "Hit the deck" indeed.

 The climax of episode 41 has two massive ones for Ed, likely shared by the audience.
 The first?
 Oops, Kimblee had two philosophers stones.
 The second?
 Ed seems only moderately injured from falling down a mine shaft.
 Must be Made of Iron, right?
 Wrong.
 He notices his Blood from the Mouth, looks around and sees he's been impaled on a girder.
 Then the pain sets in and he collapses, unconscious.
 Meanwhile, due to the empathic bond between Ed and Al, Al collapses in the snow and is drawn towards his body, presumably because Ed is close enough to death that Al's body would be unable to survive without his soul.Oh Crap indeed.